wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 Nathan Birkinshaw · *A Kestrel for a Nath*<br>&nbsp;&nbsp;"I think I've made a documentary about the history of who we are, where we fit — you think it's any good?"<br>&nbsp;&nbsp;A history of who we might be, and where we might fit.

-Emma Geraghty · *A view from the temple*<br>&nbsp;&nbsp;"There's a pretty big hill near my house with a good view of the city."<br>&nbsp;&nbsp;"Come and sit on a bench with me, and let's have a chat."
+Emma Geraghty · *A view from the temple*<br>&nbsp;&nbsp;"There's a pretty big hill near my house with a good view of the city.<br>&nbsp;&nbsp;Come and sit on a bench with me, and let's have a chat."

 Cheryl Martin · *When I Think Of Home*<br>&nbsp;&nbsp;"I will sing and talk.
 As ever.
 But I'll probably ask you all a question and try to get you to answer in the chat — if you're brave enough."